 A double room is a bargain at about $15 and staying with Humberto was a fun experience as it felt like we were part of the family for the week.
 5-year-old Adriana had us in stitches with her silly energy, and she even introduced us to the neighbour’s puppies (perritos)!

 Mountain Zen in Peru

 In sum, the trekking that can be done from Huaraz is some of the most exhilarating in the world.
-While some care needs to be used when booking treks, the scenery will be sure to take your breath away both in terms of elevation and shear beauty.
+While some care needs to be used when booking treks, the scenery will be sure to take your breath away both in terms of elevation and sheer beauty.
+We had some challenges and certainly ranted about them a little here (ok, ok, a lot!) but when we think back on it, Huaraz was a major highlight of our time in Peru.
 If you haven’t done so already, be sure to add trekking in Huaraz to your bucket list and revel in the mountain Zen that is to be found there!

 Our experience trekking in the Cordillera Blanca left us craving more high altitude adventures in this stunning mountain range and we’re already planning our next trip to the region.
 Pisco peak calls!
 Indeed, an ideal second itinerary could be Laguna Paron and Pastoruri as acclimation hikes, followed by perhaps doing Santa Cruz self-guided, and then Pisco mountain.

 If we had all the time in the world, we’d love to do some of the longer treks in the region such as the 7-12 day Huayhuash circuit or 8-day Alpamayo circuit.
 The region’s superlative beauty and adrenaline-pumping expeditions inspire strong desires for repeat visits and there are adventures for all appetites.
 No matter your level of hiking experience you can find something that suits you here.